Estimated reading time: 5 minutes

 Setting clear usage goals, setting a certain amount for each activity will help limit the use of money “overhand”.
 Besides, good money management also helps you to be more proactive when facing difficult problems that need to be solved with money.

 When you become a Finnish university student, you will have a lot of benefits such as borrowing books from the library, discounts on public transport, buying used books from previous students, using printers and photocopiers. ,… The things listed above have saved you quite a bit of money already.

-In short, this is what I have gathered based on the practical experience and perspective of a Finnish abroad student from Vietnam.
+In summary, this is what I’ve learned from the practical experience and perspective of a Finnish exchange student from Vietnam.
 I hope you find this material beneficial.
-Follow Edunation on our Website and other platforms, such as our Facebook Page or Youtube, if you want to read more related topics.
+Follow Edunation on our website and other platforms, such as our Facebook page or Youtube, if you want to read more about related topics.